Transpersonal

 The development of consciousness in archetypal stages is a transpersonal fact, a dynamic self-revelation of the psychic structure, which dominates the history of mankind and the individual.

-Neumann reframes the transpersonal not as exceptional experience but as the foundational structural law governing both collective history and individual psychological development.
+Neumann asserts that the transpersonal is not a peripheral or exceptional state but the fundamental structural law governing the evolution of consciousness in both collective and individual development.

-Only a few rather exceptional professionals have shown a genuine interest in and appreciation of transpersonal experiences as phenomena of their own right.
-These individuals have recognized their heuristic value and their relevance for a new understanding of the unconscious, of the human potential, and of the nature of man.
+Only a few rather exceptional professionals have shown a genuine interest in and appreciation of transpersonal experiences as phenomena of their own right… Among these, William James, Roberto Assagioli, Carl Gustav Jung, and Abraham Maslow deserve special notice.

 Grof, Stanislav, Realms of the Human Unconscious: Observations from LSD Research, 1975supporting